ramji9617/CineVerse/README.md

-UpNext Movies is a modern Android app that lets you explore upcoming movies, view detailed information, and save your favorites in a personal watchlist.
+Cineverse Movies is a modern Android app that lets you explore upcoming movies, view detailed information, and save your favorites in a personal watchlist.

 The project follows Clean Architecture + MVVM, making it highly scalable, maintainable, and testable.